 |

-Participated in an anomaly detection project for inspecting defects on semiconductor substrates.
-Gained hands-on experience in building data labeling tools, training deep learning models, and deploying real-time inference systems.
+Participated in an anomaly detection project for inspecting defects on semiconductor substrates and developed data labeling and real-time inference tools.

 |